-Financial instrument Classification
+Classification

-Cash Loans and receivables
+Loans and receivables

-Receivables Loans and receivables
+Loans and receivables

-Restricted assets At fair value through profit or loss
+At fair value through profit or loss

-Accounts payable and accrued liabilities Other financial liabilities
+Other financial liabilities

-Long-term debt Other financial liabilities
+Other financial liabilities

 (i) Financial assets

 The Corporation initially recognizes loans and receivables and deposits on the date that they originate.
 All other financial assets (including assets designated at fair value through profit or loss) are recognized initially on the trade date at which the Corporation becomes a party to the contractual provisions of the instrument.